 Sure, you need to include keywords on the page to help your content rank in search results.
-But if you're writing with the soul purpose of keeping Google happy, without any thought about your intended audience, then your SEO content is missing the mark.
+But if you're writing with the sole purpose of keeping Google happy, without any thought about your intended audience, then your SEO content is missing the mark.

 Great SEO content is written for humans, rather than search engines.
-It's goal is to provide relevant, useful content that helps answer your audience's search queries (the questions or keywords they typed into the search bar).
+Its goal is to provide relevant, useful content that helps answer your audience's search queries (the questions or keywords they typed into the search bar).